-Op-ed in Common Dreams by Dr. Robert Dodge, PSR-Los Angeles and National PSR board member.
+Op-ed in Common Dreams by Robert Dodge, MD, PSR Board Member, and Vincint J. Intondi.

 WUWM (NPR) piece quoting PSR Wisconsin President Amy Schulz, RN.

 Last year, the Centers for Disease Control budget was only $7 billion, less than 1 percent of the Pentagon budget, showing where our priorities have been misguided.